What Is a Communications Agency and Should You Hire One?

 Apart from that, the commercial and customer manager also works hand in hand with the advertising manager of numerous projects.
 This role is in charge of making sure that the development and implementation of the strategies are within budget.
 When everything has been set, the manager then forwards the project to the creative side of the agency.

-The advertising manager is the centre of the communications agency.
-For this role, a collaboration with the commercial manager is important.
+The advertising manager is the center of the communications agency.
+For this role, collaboration with the commercial manager is important.
 They create the commercial plan as well as develop the strategies.

 The role of the media planners is vital to the PR company, and they are considered to be major assets to the agency.
 This is because media planners have specific knowledge when it comes to public relations.